swyxio/swyxdotio/content/writing/technical/best-practice-open-source.md

 ## Automate It

-Here are some tools and bash scripts to run thanks to my friend [Tierney](https://twitter.com/bitandbang/status/1212223793898373120):
+Here are some tools and bash scripts to run thanks to my friends [Tierney](https://twitter.com/bitandbang/status/1212223793898373120) and [Phil](https://twitter.com/philnash):

 ```bash
 npx license mit > http://LICENSE.md  # initialize your license